pjotrp/ruby-propagator-network/README.md

 Other, a little more complicated, examples are:

-* In [ravanan](https://git.systemreboot.net/ravanan/tree/ravanan/propnet.scm) Arun implemented a propagator network on top of the common workflow language (CWL) to organize feeding SLURM/PBS jobs as they come in.
+* In [ravanan](https://git.systemreboot.net/ravanan/tree/ravanan/propnet.scm) Arun implemented a propagator network as a common workflow language (CWL) runner to organize SLURM/PBS jobs.
 To use ravanan with CWL you don't need to understand it.
 It just works (TM).
 * Dave Thompsom replaced Javascript's React with a propagator network that runs on web-assembly (WASM).
 It is a really nice [writeup](https://dthompson.us/posts/functional-reactive-user-interfaces-with-propagators.html).

 Thanks Arun for driving home the importance of propagator networks (propnets) at the Elixir Biohackathon 2024.